Pwnissa/writeups/CornCTF 2025/pwn/he_protecc.md

 > [!note]
 > **mmap**() creates a new mapping in the virtual address space of the calling process.
 In other words, it creates a new data area in a position and with permissions decided by the caller, it is used in dynamically loaded binaries and in some cases in heap allocation.
+> In our case the program needs a mmap region because we don't have an area that is writable and executable at the same time.

 The mmap call is easy to understand:
 - New memory area is **mapped** at position `0x500000`.
 - The **size** is `0x1000` bytes (one page or 4096 bytes).
 - The p**ermission** parameter is `RWX`: `001 | 010 | 100 = 111 (7)`

-To understand the flags we can use `strace` and read the command from there:
+To understand the flags we can use the `strace` command and read the instruction from there:

 ![](./images/he_protecc-012.png)